 To allow a separate update of the used binaries, the E2E_BRIDGE_PROG directory is not shared.
-So E2E Bridge updates can be done on each node separately (see Updating a BRIDGE and Managing the xUML Runtime of the Node Instance).
+So E2E Bridge updates can be done on each node separately (see Updating a BRIDGE (Installer) and Managing the xUML Runtime of the Node Instance).

 Figure: Bridge Setup for Batch Processing

 Since only one node is running, there is no backup monitoring service available.
 If there are other Bridge instances running (say for online services), we recommend to deploy a backup monitoring service to one of this instances and register it to the Bridge.

 Additionally, it is important that operators monitor the OS Console service/daemon, because if this OS service/daemon is dead no management and monitoring of the deployed service will take place anymore.

 In case of switching from one node to the other, the operator must apply the following procedure:

 - Stop all batch services by shutting down the E2E Console service/daemon – if this service is still alive.
 Make sure all services are shutdown.